 Disinfection of wound

 Finally, apply some antibiotic ointment and cover the wound entirely with a bandage.
-This ensures your child does not pick at the wound, and also prevents the wound from being infected by external bateria.
-Keep the wound clean, and change the bandage everyday.
+This ensures your child does not pick at the wound and also prevents the wound from being infected by external bacteria.
+Keep the wound clean, and change the bandage every day.
 If there is pus or the wound begins to swollen, consult a doctor immediately.

 Additional note: Any wound that was caused by an animal should be seen by a doctor immediately.

 Do not tilt your head back, as people commonly do.
 Sure, it does stop blood running out of your nose, but instead, it’ll go down your throat and swallowing blood can irritate your stomach, causing vomiting.
 Ask your child to sit upright and tilt his head slightly forward.
 Pinch the bottom of his nose and apply pressure for ten minutes, and do not release until the ten minutes is up.
 If the bleeding does not stop, consult a doctor immediately.

 3) Insect sting

 If your child has been stung by a wasp, bee or insect, do not remove the stinger with tweezers or your fingers.
 You might be tempted to visit the A&E department, but usually, it is not necessary.
 Use the tip of your fingernail to ‘flick’ the stinger out.
 Do not squeeze the stinger as it might release venom into your child’s body.
 If your child has an allergic reaction, has trouble breathing or his skin is excessively red, it would be wise to receive medical attention immediately.